gethub7786/ecommerce/README.md

 `automation_tool` provides a console interface for managing supplier credentials and scheduling inventory updates.
 Each supplier module contains logic to retrieve inventory using the stored credentials:

 * **Keystone** - uses the SOAP web service as the **primary** inventory tracking method via `GetInventoryUpdates` and automatically falls back to FTP when the SOAP call fails.
-* **CWR** - downloads the CSV feed and optionally merges a SKU mapping.
+* **CWR** - downloads the CSV feed including `qtynj` and `qtyfl` location fields and optionally merges a SKU mapping.
+The last download time is stored so incremental updates use the previous UNIX timestamp.
 A force full inventory option resets the timestamp to 1970.
 * **Seawide** - the **primary** inventory method uses the same Keystone SOAP API (`GetInventoryFull` and `GetInventoryUpdates`) at `http://order.ekeystone.com/wselectronicorder/electronicorder.asmx` and falls back to FTP if the SOAP request fails.

 Keystone and Seawide support optional FTP credentials.
 In each supplier menu